vectara/vectara-docs/www/docs/learn/chain-reranker.md

-When refining query results where relevance and diversity are critical to getting the best answers, relying on a single ranking strategy may not be enough for business-critical search scenarios.
+When refining query results where relevance and diversity are critical to getting the best answers, relying on a single ranking strategy may not be flexible enough for some scenarios.
 The Vectara Chain Reranker addresses this challenge by enabling you to apply multiple ranking strategies sequentially, giving you absolute control over the ranking process.

-This powerful capability enables you to completely customize Vectara's functionality to your specific needs, ensuring that your search results align with your business requirements precisely.
+This powerful capability enables you to completely customize Vectara's functionality to your specific needs, ensuring that your search results and generative AI applications align with your business requirements precisely.

 ## Why use the chain reranker?